Freddie Roach (American football)

-Freddie Roach (born June 3, 1983) is an American football coach and former linebacker who is currently the defensive line coach for Alabama.
+Freddie Roach (born June 3, 1983) is an American college football coach and former linebacker.
+He is the assistant head coach and defensive line coach for the University of Alabama, positions he has held since 2020.

 Playing career

 Roach was linebacker for Alabama from 2002 to 2005.
 After his playing days in Tuscaloosa, Roach signed as an undrafted free agent with the New England Patriots in 2006.
-However he was cut at the end of the preseason.
+However, he was cut at the end of the preseason.

 Coaching career

-Alabama
+Alabama (first stint)

 Roach's began his coaching career at University of Alabama in 2008 under Nick Saban as the Crimson Tide's assistant strength and conditioning coach.
 He stayed in that position until 2010 winning a national championship in 2009.

 Murray State

 For the 2012 season, worked as the defensive line coach for Murray State.

 South Alabama

 For the 2013 and 2014 seasons Roach worked under Joey Jones as the defensive ends and outside linebackers coach at South Alabama.

 Alabama (second stint)

 Roach once again returned to Alabama in 2015 this time working as the team's director of player development.
-He stayed in that position until 2017, winning two more National championships along the way.
+He stayed in that position through 2016, winning another national championship.